arqalite/fire-king-guide/src/combos/ulcanix/sacred/4-princess-arvata.md

 > However, you'll be forced to destroy Sunlight Wolf if you don't have another FIRE in your hand, so be careful!

 Under [_Mulcharmy Fuwalos_], your opponent draws 4 cards.

+> You can skip the Sunlight Wolf recycle and go straight for Promethean Princess if you want, thus only giving 2 draws under Fuwalos.
+Keep that in mind as you weigh your options.

 </div>